 Liven’s app already links hundreds of thousands of Australian consumers with some of their biggest national food and beverage brands, and is currently expanding into the US and the UK.

 LivenCoin will be built on Ethereum when it goes live later this year, and will trade on public cryptocurrency exchanges.
 Part of the token sale will be earmarked for investors, and the balance will be offered to the public for use on the Liven platform.

 This will enable Australians to use cryptocurrency in their daily lives on a large scale for the first time, buying food and drink at thousands of outlets.
 It will be the world’s most advanced purpose-built payments economy, a borderless ecosystem for lifestyle spending.

 LivenCoin will provide an intrinsic store of value and have its own internal exchange rate backed by transactions with real brick-and-mortar businesses, guaranteeing its purchasing power.

 As the Liven economy expands globally, its universal currency will be enable it scale up much faster than if it were required to establish payment gateways and deal with foreign currency in every new market.

 At the same time, innovations like LivenCoin will help accelerate the uptake of blockchain technology by those who have yet to experience its benefits.

-Read more about how The LivenPay project is building a stable cryptocurrency for the real world, and making the capabilities and benefits of blockchain technology accessible for brick and mortar businesses and everyday consumers in this announcement.
+LivenPay is building a cryptocurrency for the real world and making the capabilities and benefits of blockchain technology accessible for brick and mortar businesses and everyday consumers - see this announcement for more.